donohoe/content/posts/iphone-ios-setup-for-kids.md

             * Memories
                 * Set "Allow Notifications" to _Off_
     * Government Alerts
-      Decide if you want to di this.
+      Decide if you want to do this.
 In a decade I've found them annoying and irrelevent.
       * Turn AMBER Alerts: _Off_
       * Emergency Alerts: _Off_
     * Siri Suggestions: